Page 326 - ALTA Endorsements Guide

 potentially encroaching structural appurtenances and projections observed in the process of conducting the fieldwork (e.g., fire escapes,

-bay windows, windows and doors that open out, flue pipes, stoops, eaves, cornices, areaways, steps, trim) by or onto adjoining property, or
+bay windows, windows and doors that open out, flue pipes, stoops, eaves, cornices, areaways, steps, trim) by or onto adjoining properties,

 D. Buildings